 Class participation will be evaluated based on two components.
 8% will be based on active and informed participation and reflection in all class discussions and exercises.
 Please note, this mark is not based on attendance per se, however, it goes without saying that attendance in necessary in order to participate.
 It will be helpful to prepare for each meeting by completing the assigned readings prior to each class.
-3% will be based on providing a peer review for a minimum of four final group presentations.

-Grading as per Senate Policy
+3% will be based on Grading as per Senate Policy

-The grading scheme for the course conforms to the 9-point grading system used in undergraduate programs at York (e.g., A + = 9, A = 8, B + - 7, C + = 5, etc.).
-Assignments and tests will bear either a letter grade designation or a corresponding number grade (e.g. A + = 90 to 100, A = 80 to 90, B + = 75 to 79, etc.)
+The grading scheme for the course conforms to the 9-point grading system used in undergraduate programs at York (e.g., A + = 9, A = 8, B + = 7, C + = 5, etc.).
+Assignments and tests will bear either a letter grade designation or a corresponding number grade (e.g. A + = 90 to 100, A = 80 to 89, B + = 75 to 79, etc.)

-(For a full description of York grading system see the York University Undergraduate Calendar - Grading Scheme for 2017-18)
+(For a full description of York grading system see the York University Undergraduate Calendar - Grading Scheme for 2018-19)